Challenge for Tunisian democracy: Getting voters to show up

 According to the latest figures from the National Institute of Statistics, unemployment has reached more than 18% and exceeds 25% in the poor regions of the interior of the country, while inflation rate is 10.1%.

-Tunisia has been suffering for several years from record budget deficits that affect its ability to pay its suppliers of medicines, food and fuel, causing shortages of milk, sugar, vegetable oil and other staples.
+Tunisia has suffered for several years from record budget deficits that affect its ability to pay its suppliers of medicines, food and fuel, causing shortages of milk, sugar, vegetable oil and other staples.

-The Tunisian government is currently negotiating a $1.9 billion loan from the International Monetary Fund, which was frozen in December.
+Polls open at 8 a.m.
+Sunday except in restive regions near the Algerian and Libyan borders where authorities are limiting voting hours for security reasons.
+The turnout rate is expected to be announced Sunday evening, and the election results in the ensuing days.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.